 We were a group isolated.
 In a small town where children were introduced by their parentage, we were known for the distance we kept.
 Our parents were notoriously strict.
 So notorious, in fact, that friends stopped inviting us out, assuming correctly that we wouldn't be allowed anyway.
 Mothers encouraged sons to pursue us, knowing we weren't allowed to accept advances.
 That was just how things were, until the last summer.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JadyWrite a Review